Surf Forecasts:

 Table - best surf conditions forecast for Ormond Beach Pier over the next 16 days.

 Alright, Rusty here again.
-Let’s run through it in feet and miles per hour.
+Let’s run through this for you in feet and miles per hour, same story, different numbers.

 Rusty.